-These include representing the Claimant in a birth injury claim with damages claimed at over £6 million and acting for a surgeon in a complex contribution claim brought by a hospital which was also claimed at in excess of £6 million.
+These include representing the Claimant in a birth injury claim with damages claimed at over £6 million and acting for a Surgeon in complex contribution claim brought by a hospital which was also valued at in excess of £6 million.

 He has considerable experience of birth injury claims, and was instructed in the case of Wells and Smith v University Hospital Southampton NHS Foundation Trust EWHC 2376 (QB), which determined whether a mother whose baby died soon after delivery should be treated as a primary victim.

-He recently acted for the Defendant Trust in a high value quantum only claim which went to trial and also for a General Practitioner in relation to an alleged failure to diagnose an acute intracranial event, resulting in a stroke.
+He acted for the Defendant Trust in a high value quantum-only claim which went to trial and for a General Practitioner in relation to an alleged failure to diagnose an acute intracranial event, resulting in a stroke.
 Following Neil’s detailed cross examination of the Claimant’s factual and expert witnesses the Judge dismissed the claim in its entirety.

-Most recently he obtained judgment for the defendant in Harris v Johnston EWHC 3193 (QB) in which Neil’s cross examination of the Claimant’s expert led the Judge to conclude that she could not rely on his evidence, and as a result all allegations of negligence were dismissed.
+He obtained judgment for the Defendant in Harris v Johnston EWHC 3193 (QB) in which his cross examination of the Claimant’s expert led the Judge to conclude that she could not rely on his evidence, and as a result all allegations of negligence were dismissed.

-- representing a doctor who treated a woman with learning difficulties who died after suffering from an allergic reaction;
+- Representing a doctor who treated a woman with learning difficulties who died suffered an allergic reaction.

-- acting for the family following the death of an elderly relative in hospital.
-As a result of admissions made by the Trust at the inquest, a successful clinical negligence claim was subsequently pursued; and
+- Acting for the family following the death of an elderly relative in hospital.
+As a result of admissions made by the Trust at the inquest, a successful clinical negligence claim was subsequently pursued.

 - good both on paper and on his feet;